 What types of orders can be made?

 The referee can make different types of orders.
-For example, the referee can:
+The most common order is for one party to pay money to the other, but the referee can also:

 - order one party to deliver goods to the other (for example, if goods have been paid for and not delivered)

 - order one party to carry out or complete work for the other

 - change or cancel a contract or agreement between the parties